wp-plugins/blogchat-chat-system/readme.txt

 = 1.0.3 =

 Made further updates to the layout, including the resizing feature.
 The software is now packaged with the plugin.

+= 1.0.4 =

+Fixed an issue with the improper display of links due to a faulty link discover regex.

 == Upgrade Notice ==